GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

          --idAttribute=key \
          --runner=DataflowRunner"
     ```
 1. Check the job's progress in the [Cloud Console for Dataflow].
 Wait a few minutes for the job status to become **Running**.
+You should also see `INFO: ...
+Workers have started successfully` in the terminal at this point.
 ![Status](dataflow_job_status.png)
 1. Issue `Ctrl+C` to stop the program locally.
 Stopping the program locally does not affect the Dataflow job running on GCP.